George Bovell

 George Richard Lycott Bovell (born 18 July 1983) is an Olympic bronze medalist swimmer and former world record holder from Trinidad and Tobago.
 Bovell is also a two-time World Championship bronze medalist.

 Olympic career

 George Bovell represented Trinidad and Tobago at the 2000, 2004, 2008, 2012, and 2016 Olympics.
 At the 2004 Olympics, he won a bronze medal in the men's 200 IM: the 9th medalist in the country's history and 12th medal overall.
-It was also the first-ever Olympic swimming medal for the country, and T&T's only medal from the 2004 Olympics.
-Bovell made it to the Finals of the 50 meter Freestyle in London where he placed 7th after returning from a forced hiatus due to a brain injury earlier in the season.
-Bovell carried the T&T flag at the opening ceremony of the Beijing Olympics in 2008, the 20th Central American and Caribbean Games in Cartagena, Colombia and in the closing ceremonies of the 2000, 2004 and 2012 Olympic Games.

 World Championships

 In 2013 Bovell won the bronze medal in the 50m freestyle at the FINA World Long Course Championships in Barcelona.
 His Bronze Medal time of 21.51 seconds would have won the silver in the London Olympic Final a year earlier.

 In 2012 Bovell won the bronze medal in the 100m Individual Medley at the Fina World Short Course Championships in Istanbul.

 Bovell has been in 10 World Championship finals since 2001.